modal-inria/Kernalytics/README.md

 ## Credits

-The following people contributed to the development of Kernalytics: Vincent Kubicki, Alain Célisse.
+The following people contributed to the development of Kernalytics: Vincent Kubicki, Alain Celisse.

 Copyrigth Inria - Université de Lille - CNRS